AhmedSallam7810/AhmedSallam7810/README.md

 <br>

-Passionate backend developer with a solid understanding of programming fundamentals and experience working with the `Laravel framework`.
+Passionate backend developer with a solid understanding of programming fundamentals and experience working with the `Laravel` framework.
 Good knowledge in Node.js and React.js, demonstrating a quick learning ability and strong collaborative skills.
 Dedicated to delivering scalable, and maintainable software solutions.
 Eager to continue growing as a developer and contribute to a dynamic team-oriented environment.
 - 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/11wQwD_6xmGw0pAuMcMZP-m2MNA1C1Ga4/view?usp=sharing).
 - 💬 Ask me about anything.